Got a tattoo you regret? How laser tattoo removal treatment can help

 The best laser tattoo removal treatment in Melbourne

 Is it time to say goodbye to your unwanted tattoos?
 Since 2005, we have helped thousands of people with laser tattoo removal treatments.
 Led by Dr Gavin Chan, our highly trained Cosmetic Doctors and Cosmetic Nurses are experts in using q-switched nanosecond and picosecond lasers.
-These lasers are currently the most effective means of removing or fading tattoos and compared to other tattoo removal methods have the lowest chance of scarring.
+These lasers are currently an effective means of removing or fading tattoos and compared to other tattoo removal methods have the lowest chance of scarring.

 At your consultation our Cosmetic Doctors and Cosmetic Nurses will discuss in detail the pros and cons of having your tattoos removed by laser.
 Call us on 1300 863 824 to book a consultation.